rust-lang/rust-wiki-backup/Doc-using-rustdoc.md

         ...
     }

-It is also possible to specify rustdocs using `doc` attributes:
+Doc comments are simply sugar for the `doc` attribute, which you should not use because it looks unsightly.

     #[doc = "Engage thrusters"]
     fn thrusters_on() { ... }

-Like other attributes they can also be placed inside of items by using a trailing semi-colon.

-    fn thrusters_on() {
-        #[doc = "Engage thrusters"];
-        ...
-    }

-It is suggested that doc-comments are normally used instead instead of doc-attributes, which may be removed in the future.

-The `rustdoc` tool understands what to do with doc-comments on crates, items, enum variants, iface methods and impl methods. doc-comments found in other places are silently ignored.
+The `rustdoc` tool understands what to do with doc-comments on crates, mods, items, enum variants, structs, trait methods and impl methods. doc-comments found in other places are silently ignored.

 ### The rules of rustdoc